 In one of two operating modes this signal will start TB B immediately.
 The TB A display will be intensified for the duration of TB B, so that one sees which portion of the signal is covered by TB B. By varying the comparison voltage the start of TB B can be moved over the whole signal as it is displayed by TB A. Then the mode is switched to TB B. The signal portion thus selected is now displayed by TB B. This is called "B delayed by A".
-Portions of the signal can thus be expanded enormously, however, the higher the speed of TB B the darker the display will become as the rep rate will remain that of the accepted signal triggers while the duration of TB B is reduced with increasing speed.
+Portions of the signal can thus be expanded enormously, however, the higher the speed of TB B, the darker the trace will become as the rep rate will remain that of the input trigger signal while the duration of TB B is reduced with increasing speed.
+The readout display is not affected.

 In cases where there is jitter the TB B can be switched to wait for a trigger rather than starting immediately.
-When a trigger arrives TB B will be started by it.
+When a trigger arrives TB B will start on it.
 The jitter is removed, however, the effect is also, that the TB B start now can be only from signal period to signal period, no continuous adjustment is possible in this mode.